haganbmj/MagicSetEditor2/docs/type/index.rst

     	regex: true
     	text font: Arial

-Two symbols for the same code, which one is used depends on a function from the [[type:stylesheet]].
+Two symbols for the same code, which one is used depends on a function from the :ref:`stylesheet`.
 It is recommended to only use functions in ``enabled``, so each stylesheet can determine how the font should be used.

 .. code-block::